-This was going to be a blog about ‘discovering’ punched metal signage and promoting its potential for application in the retail context: Rich was recently in Volterra, Tuscany and came across the use of punched metal signage to indicate utility points, such as gas and water, around the town – see images 1,2 & 3, left.
+This was going to be a blog about ‘discovering’ punched metal signage and promoting its potential for application in the retail context: Rich was recently in Volterra, Tuscany and came across the use of punched metal signage to indicate utility points (images 2 & 3, left), and information (image 1, left), around the town.

 (A quick Google search actually reveals that punched tin was used by motor and motor supply / service companies for advertising signs in the early part of last century.)